 The comic is a standard format commercial job: 16 pages, paper covers and about 7 x 10 inches.

 The book opens with a quick review of Dr. King’s early life as the son of a prominent Atlanta Pastor, where the Bible was the cornerstone of the family.
 King is shown as he grows and continues to let the Bible guide him as he finishes his education, marries and returns to the South in 1954.

-The naration of the story then shifts to the first person account of a black Southern ‘Everyman’ who explains life under Jim Crow in quick and sanitised comicbook language before telling the story of Rosa Parks, whose refusal to surender her bus seat to a white led to the Montgomery bus boycott.
+The narration of the story then shifts to the first person account of a black Southern ‘Everyman’ who explains life under Jim Crow in quick and sanitized comic book language before telling the story of Rosa Parks, whose refusal to surrender her bus seat to a white led to the Montgomery bus boycott.
 The boycott was successful in keeping blacks off the buses and the Montgomery Improvement Association was created to work for fair treatment towards blacks.
 Reverend King was chosen as the organization’s leader.
 The movement for equality is shown to be based in the church, and non-violence and organization are shown to be the reasons for the success of the boycott in the face of violence, intimidation and the bombing of King’s house.